ay0rahh/ay0rahh/README.md

 - 👋 Hi, I’m @ay0rahh
 - 👀 Seeking a developer entrepreneur
 - 🌱 Are you a developer?
 - 💞️ I’m looking to collaborate on my app project.
-Unique opportunity with extra payments.
+Unique opportunity with extra payments, name your price.
+Contract basis only!
 - 📫 Let's chat!
 Contact me via GitHub:ay0rahh

 <!---